o-wth/politirate-api/README.md

 -   [tokenizers](https://github.com/huggingface/tokenizers), [tch-rs](https://github.com/LaurentMazare/tch-rs), [rs-natural](https://github.com/christophertrml/rs-natural), and [rust-bert](https://github.com/guillaume-be/rust-bert)

 ## Routes

-A score dictionary is defined as a dictionary
+A score dictionary is defined as a dictionary containing the various [subscores](https://github.com/o-wth/politirate/tree/master/v3#algorithm) for a single post.

--   **`/politicians`** returns a list of U.S. politicians, where each politician is represented by a dictionary containing the name, the party, the state, etc.
+-   **`/politicians`** returns a list of U.S. politicians, where each politician is represented by a dictionary containing the name, the party, the state, Twitter username, etc.
+-   **`/score/<politician>`** returns a politician's score, which is a function of their score dictionary over many dates, with more recent dates weighted more than older dates
--   **`/score/<politician>`** returns a dictionary containing the various [pooled subscores](https://github.com/o-wth/politirate/tree/master/v3#algorithm)
+-   **`/history/<politician>`** returns a dictionary of the format `{date: score_dictionary}`